rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 section starts (and the location and size of other regions) using `info proc map` in GDB.

+Oh, by the way, here is the flag for the `Back to Basics` challenge: `DoTheRequiredReading`.

 ```
 $ gdb ./stack2-64
 +pwndbg> b main